rob-blackbourn/blog-react-python/step3/README.md

 npm start
 ```

-Clicking the exercise button runs the python code and displays the
+Clicking the exercise button runs the Python code and displays the
 matrix multiplication.
 The first time we click the button there is a delay
 while `numpy` is downloaded.